DSCI-310-2023/dsci-310-group-04-pkg/README.md

 ## Overview

-genreclassifier is a package which includes functions that aim to help cut down redundant code chunks from the project linked above.
+genreclassifier is a package which includes functions that aim to help cut down redundant code chunks from the project linked [here](https://github.com/annabelle-ep/dsci-310-group-04)

   - `classy_read()` Prepares a dataframe for classification
   - `count_proportion()` Creates a dataframe counting the relative